Wtower/generator-makrina/README.md

 Not called by app generator:

 - `angular-controller-form`: Generate a simple module with a controller to handle a form submit.
+- `form-field`: Append a field's HTML markup to a detail component angular template.

 How to use: